MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/index.md

 ---
-title: "Introduction to the Azure migration guide"
+title: "Introduction to Azure migration"
-description: Learn how to effectively migrate your organization's services to Azure with step-by-step guidance.
+description: Use the Cloud Adoption Framework for Azure to learn how to effectively migrate your organization's services to Azure.
 author: matticusau
 ms.author: mlavery
 ms.date: 04/04/2019